 Hoi An Food Tours

 Want to have all these local dishes in the presence of a local?
 I highly recommend booking a food tour.
 I love going on food tours on my travels.
-You’ll find out more about each dishes and how it plays a part in local culture when you have someone who takes you around!
+You get to find out more about each dishes and how it plays a part in local culture when you have someone local takes you around!

 Here are a few options for Hoi An: